hussainb2030/2020-sensor-miniproject/Report.md

 office     1.969925

 c)
-The plots are going to be generated when you run the code "analyze.py"
+the plots are in "plot.docx" file.
+Moreover, The plots are going to be generated when you run the code "analyze.py"

 d)
 i: